subhamoy-git/Android-Nested-RecyclerView-Using-Kotlin/README.md

 # Android Nested Recycler View Using Koltin

 Android sample app for shopping screen using multiple recyclerview using kotlin.
-Using this sample app you can scroll shopping list vertically and horizontally and if you click the item image, image will open in a dialog in large mode and also if you click in banner then app will redirect to web url.
+Using this sample app you can scroll the shopping list vertically and horizontally and if you click the item image, image will open in a dialog in large mode and also if you click in banner then app will redirect to web url.

 Sample Output Screen